kubernetes/minikube/README.md

 Remember to turn off the imagePullPolicy:Always, as otherwise kubernetes won't use images you built locally.

+#### Enabling Docker Insecure Registry

+Minikube allows users to configure the docker engine's `--insecure-registry` flag.
+You can use the `--insecure-registry` flag on the
+`minikube start` command to enable insecure communication between the docker engine and registries listening to reqeusts from the CIDR range.

+One nifty hack is to allow the kubelet running in minikube to talk to registries deployed inside a pod in the cluster without backing them with TLS certificates.
+Because the default service cluster IP is known to be available at 10.0.0.1, users can pull images from registries deployed inside the cluster by creating the cluster with `minikube start --insecure-registry "10.0.0.0/24"`.

 ## Managing your Cluster

 ### Starting a Cluster